-Office location: 1156 Derby Hall
+Office location: 1063B Derby Hall

-Office hours: Mondays, 9am-10:30am
+Office hours: Fridays, 12:30pm-2:30pm

 Office hours are not individualized; you can expect multiple visitors during office hours, and a collective, group-style discussion.
-If you want to speak about a grade issue or something personal, please arrange an alternate time to meet

 Preferred means of communication:

 - My preferred method of communication for questions is office hours.
 I can also answer questions by email, but please don't send me essay-like questions over email.
 Come to office hours with the longer, more difficult questions. - My class-wide communications will be sent via email.
 I will also post announcements on Carmen.